Pinus flexilis: Pinus albicaulis

-Distinguishing limber pine from the related whitebark pine (P. albicaulis), also a white pine, is much more difficult, and can only easily be done by the cones.
+Distinguishing limber pine from the related whitebark pine (P. albicaulis), also a white pine, is more difficult, and can only easily be done by the cones.
 In limber pine, the cones are 6-15 cm long where the species overlap, green when immature, and open to release the seeds; the scales are not fragile.
 In whitebark pine, the cones are 4–7 cm long, dark purple when immature, and do not open on drying, but are fragile and are pulled apart by birds to release the seeds.
 A useful clue is that whitebark pines almost never have intact old cones lying under them, whereas limber pines usually do.

 Pinus monticola

 In the absence of cones, limber pine can also be hard to tell from Western white pine (P. monticola) where they occur together in the northern Rockies and the Sierra Nevada east slope.
 The most useful clue here is that limber pine needles are entire (smooth when rubbed gently in both directions), whereas Western white pine needles are finely serrated (feeling rough when rubbed gently from tip to base).
-Limber pine needles are also usually shorter, 4–7 cm long, while western white pine needles are 5–10 cm, though the ranges overlap.
+Limber pine needles are also usually shorter, 4–7 cm long, while western white pine needles are 5–10 cm, although these ranges overlap.